ipatrina/KMS-Patrina/README.md

 By the way, I've tried to only tamper the timestamp without touching the corresponding activation data stored from a real KMS activation process, and it simply works.
 This perfectly proves that the minimum modification requirement for a long-term KMS only involves changing of three timestamps (a total of 24 bytes), as long as you have already gone through a legitimate KMS activation process and trying to turn it from a short-term (180-day) into a long-term (180 years or whatever).

-It is interesting to find that Windows automatically "acknowledges" the patched file by re-generate a legitimate "data.dat".
+It is interesting to find that Windows automagically "acknowledges" the patched file by re-generate a legitimate "data.dat".

 # Configurations